curl/curl/docs/HTTP-COOKIES.md

   sharing the cookies with browsers, only to see browsers move away from that format.
 Modern browsers no longer use it, while curl still does.

-  The netscape cookie file format stores one cookie per physical line in the file with a bunch of associated meta data, each field separated with TAB.
+  The Netscape cookie file format stores one cookie per physical line in the file with a bunch of associated meta data, each field separated with TAB.
 That file is called the cookiejar in curl terminology.